Feminine Brigades of St. Joan of Arc: Events

 Carmen Torres Quesada wrote a letter to her cousin, saying that after the Calles Law was enforced, everything seemed to be dull, and people seemed to be sad.
 Places of diversion were closed, including the places boycotted.
 After the boycotts were called off by bishops in response to Catholic complaints, Damas kept spreading propaganda against the government in processions throughout Mexico.
 The uprisings turned into wars, so Damas were limited to collecting funds to free prisoners used for meal supply and the unemployed.

 Doña Luz Noriega de Reguer's house served as a Cristeros asylum and propaganda/local meeting center; she helped la Liga spread propaganda.

 Other women housed priests so they could minister secretly.
 Sra Elena Lascuraín, Sra.
 Arce, Sra.
 Pitman de Labarthe (last two, active Damas) and Amparo Morfín housed Cristero soldiers and religious men, including Heriberto Navarrete (Lascuraín housed him), 14 Jesuits (Morfín housed them), Father Julio Dávila and a world-renowned French mathematician-priest (Morfín housed them).
 They were never questioned by the police, and their houses served as a places for mass, marriages, and funerals.

-In 1927, the Union of Damas Catolicas (Catholicas Ladies) disassociated themselves from the rebellion when it became a war, because it had become too political.
+In 1927, the Union of Damas Catolicas (Catholic Ladies) disassociated themselves from the rebellion when it became a war, because it had become too political.
 Señoras still helped independently of the UDC by distributing propaganda, housing priests and providing places of worship.

 Las religiosas didn't become directly involved in war either but did have to go underground.
 In February 1926, religious schools were being closed.
 Madre Sample was a North American sister who had to evacuate the Visitation School in Mexico City.
 Students emptied the building carrying mattresses and bookcases.
 49 schools closed within a few days, and 157 evacuated in the Federal District within a month.
 The sisters didn't want to submit and met with archbishops to see what they should do.
 The sisters published a mission statement, saying that they were willing to fight until their death for reform of the Constitution.
 The bishops agreed with their statement.

 In Guadalajara, "Madre Anna" remembers her and her sisters having to remove their habits and disguise themselves in theater clothing to avoid being discovered by men sent by the government.
 The bishops told them to finish school quickly and leave the country.
 Some religious were raped by soldiers.
 Madre Anna and 40 other women found asylum in Laredo, Texas, and taught Mexican children there and in Louisiana.
 They went back to Mexico in 1931, when attacks on the Church got worse and Madre Anna said they suffered "enthusiastically for Christ."